esp-rs/book/src/misc/troubleshooting.md

 cargo build
 ```

-### The documentation for the crates mentioned on this page is out of date or missing
+### The Documentation for the Crates Mentioned on This Page is out of Date or Missing

-Due to the [resource limits] imposed by [docs.rs], internet access is blocked while building documentation and as such we are unable to build the documentation for `esp-idf-sys` or any crate depending on it.
+Due to the [resource limits] imposed by [docs.rs], internet access is blocked while building documentation.
+For this reason, we are unable to build the documentation for `esp-idf-sys` or any crate depending on it.

 Instead, we are building the documentation and hosting it ourselves on GitHub Pages: